-Besides the practices already discussed, we also recommend engaging in active strategies to reduce the potential for future increases in right-of-way costs.
+Besides the practices already discussed, the Assessment Team also recommends engaging in active strategies to reduce the potential for future increases in ROW costs.
 Early acquisition can be an effective tool, especially in a rapidly appreciating real estate market.
 Acquiring a property with today's dollars eliminates the risk of the property increasing in value in the future due to redevelopment or appreciation for some other cause.
-Early acquisition is allowed by FTA and FHWA on a voluntary basis provided that doing so does not prejudice the environmental process.
+Early acquisition is allowed by the Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) on a voluntary basis provided that doing so does not prejudice the environmental process.
 One way to ensure an unbiased environmental process is to identify the critical path parcels that are common to all reasonable alternatives and to approach the owner about a voluntary purchase.
 Once acquired, the costs obviously cannot escalate in the future.
 However, the risk of purchasing a property that is later determined unnecessary needs to be considered.